-Our members include 34 Australian and international asset owners and institutional investors with over \$1 trillion in funds under management.
-Our members believe that ESG risks and opportunities have a material impact on investment outcomes.
+Our members include Australian and international asset owners and institutional investors with more than \$1 trillion in funds under management.

-Through research, engagement, advocacy and voting recommendations, ACSI supports members in exercising active ownership to strengthen investment outcomes.
-Active ownership allows institutional investors to enhance the long-term value of retirement savings entrusted to them to manage.
+Through our research, engagement, advocacy and voting recommendations, ACSI supports members in exercising active ownership, which aims to enhance the long-term value of the retirement savings entrusted to them to manage.